eoncire/WLED_HA/README.md

 **MQTT** - You need an MQTT broker set up, using Hass.io there is a simple add on broker.

 **NodeRed** - Again, using Hass.io there is an easy to install NodeRed add-on.
+You have to add you MQTT broker info to NodeRed.